 - Cerebrospinal fluid (CSF) analysis – Fluid is collected from a space around the brain and spinal cord and then analyzed to aid in determining the mechanism of a central nervous system disorder, especially inflammation.

 - Digital radiographs (x-rays) – Radiographs are used in the initial diagnostic phase.
-They provide a general assessment of the vertebral column prior to performing advanced imaging tests such as CT or
+They provide a general assessment of the vertebral column prior to performing advanced imaging tests such as CT or MRI.
+They are also used as a screening tool for cancer and other chronic diseases.

 Procedure times – Often we can perform surgery, MRI’s or CT’s the same day as your appointment.
-The starting times are determined based upon multiple factors including the case’s urgency, required diagnostics and the number of procedures scheduled.
-A member of our team will notify you when a procedure is about to begin and Dr. Comito will update you with your pet’s findings and/or progress once the procedure is finished.
+The starting times are determined based upon multiple factors including the case’s urgency, required diagnostics, and the number of procedures scheduled.
+A member of our team will notify you when a procedure is about to begin and Dr. Bagheri will update you with your pet’s findings and/or progress once the procedure is finished.

 Fasting Instructions – To obtain accurate laboratory results and diagnostic images and for the safety of your pet during and after an anesthetic procedure, your pet needs to have an empty stomach.
 Please feed your pet a normal dinner but NO FOOD 12 hours prior to your appointment.
 Water is okay.

 Special fasting instructions – Pediatric patients (less than 6 months of age) should not be fasted for more than 6 hours.
 Diabetic patients need to fast 12 hours prior to the appointment and receive half their insulin dose with no food the morning of the appointment.
 Please bring the insulin in its regular bottle along with your pet.
 For both pediatric and diabetic patients, water is okay.
+If your pet is on medications, please contact the VSC Neurology team to determine if the medications should be discontinued prior to your pet’s appointment.

 Discharge information – When your pet is ready to leave the hospital, a veterinary nurse will review all of the home care instructions with you.
 You will be provided with a copy of the detailed discharge instructions to take home.
 If you have additional questions or concerns, please don’t hesitate to ask or call us anytime.